MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/sync-users-multi-tenant-orgs.md

 > [!NOTE]
 > The user synchronization settings in the Microsoft 365 admin center affect all tenants in your multi-tenant organization.
 If you want to change the synchronization settings for an individual organization, you can

-## Set up initial user sync for a multi-tenant org
+## Set up initial user sync for a multi-tenant organization

-To sync identities to other tenants in a multi-tenant org
+To sync identities to other tenants in a multi-tenant organization
 1. In the Microsoft 365 admin center, expand **Settings**.
 1. Select **Org settings**.
 1. On the **Organization profile** tab, select **Multitenant collaboration**.